-- 23. A student wishing to appeal against an academic decision as defined in Regulation 14 above, is required to do so within 10 working days of being notified of the decision.
+- 24. A student wishing to appeal against an academic decision as defined in Regulation 14 above, is required to do so within 10 working days of being notified of the decision.
 Appeals should be submitted to OSCAR on-line and in accordance with published requirements as to the format, content and length of submission.
 Further details are available on the OSCAR web pages.
-If the appeal is received on time it will be assigned to an OSCAR Case Manager. - 24.
-If an appeal is received after the 10 working day deadline the student will be asked to provide any good reasons as to why the appeal is late.
+If the appeal is received on time it will be assigned to an OSCAR Case Manager. - 25.
+If an appeal is received after the 10 working days deadline the student will be asked to provide rationale reasonable in all of the circumstances ("good reasons") as to why the appeal is late.
 The evidence will be considered by two OSCAR Case Managers who will determine whether the good reasons are valid.
 If the two Case Managers cannot come to an agreement a third Case Manager will be consulted and a majority decision will be made.
 A decision on the validity of the good reasons will normally be made within five working days of receiving the information.
-If the good reasons are not deemed valid the appeal will not be considered and the student will be offered a Completion of Procedures letter.2
+If the good reasons are not deemed valid the appeal will not be considered and the student will be offered a